 The disease is caused by the varicella-zoster virus (VZV).
 This is a form of the herpes virus.
 It can be spread from person to person by contact with an infected person's rash.
 And it can spread through the air by a cough or sneeze.
 Chickenpox is contagious 1 to 2 days before the rash shows up until the blisters have dried and become scabs.
 Once a person is exposed to the virus, chickenpox may take up to 14 to 16 days to show up.

 When a person has chickenpox in the first 20 weeks of pregnancy, there's a 1 in 50 chance for the baby to develop a set of birth defects.
 This is called the congenital varicella syndrome.
 It includes:

 - Intellectual disability

-This syndrome is rare with an infection that occurs after 20 weeks of pregnancy.
+This syndrome is rare if an infection occurs after 20 weeks of pregnancy.

 In 1995, the FDA approved a chickenpox vaccine.
-If a pregnant woman has had contact with a person who has chickenpox or shingles, VZIG can be given within 96 hours to prevent chickenpox, or lessen the severity.
+If a pregnant person has had contact with someone who has chickenpox or shingles, VZIG can be given within 96 hours to prevent chickenpox, or lessen the severity.
 The severity of chickenpox in pregnancy may also be reduced by the antiviral medicine acyclovir.
-Pregnant women should not have contact with anyone who has chickenpox if they are not sure if they are immune.
+Pregnant people shouldn't have contact with anyone who has chickenpox if they aren't sure if they're immune.

 The best way to protect against chickenpox is to get the chickenpox vaccine.
-Women should not get the vaccine during pregnancy or in the 30 days before trying to get pregnant, unless she has been exposed to chicken pox.
+People shouldn't get the vaccine during pregnancy or in the 30 days before trying to get pregnant, unless they've been exposed to chickenpox.